Post Summary: A complete list of the essential camping gear for toddlers including recommendations of the best products.

 1. Turkish Towels – We love to use Turkish towels since they are lightweight, can be packed down to a small size, and dry quickly.

 2. Matador Pocket Blanket – Perfect for anyone who wants something that will take up minimal space.
 The non-rip nylon material packs down to the size of your hand.

-3. Oversize Blanket – Perfect for anyone who wants a waterproof blanket that’s extra large.
-Great for when you want to create a safe playspace for your toddler.
+3. Oversize Blanket – Perfect for anyone who wants a waterproof blanket that’s extra-large.
+Great for when you want to create a safe play space for your toddler.

 Camping is often synonymous with hanging out by the water, so you’ll want to make sure to pack a life jacket for your toddler if that’s in your plans.
 We like this life jacket from Body Glove because it is coast guard approved and helps them to get comfortable with swimming.
 It does not inflate and deflate, so if you want something that can flatten and take up less space, you can opt for this space-saving swim vest from Splash About.
-It helps kids float and learn how to swim, but isn’t certified to be a life-saving device, so you will need to keep an extra watchful eye if you’re using this life vest.
+It helps kids float and learn how to swim, but isn’t certified to be a life-saving device, so you will need to keep a watchful eye if you’re using this life vest.

 If you’re traveling somewhere that has the possibility of rain, you might want to pack up a light rain jacket so your little one can still enjoy their outdoor adventures.
 We like this cozy, waterproof rain jacket that comes in several bright colors.